ValBrii/week2-code-challenge/week2-code-challenge/README.md

 # Week 2 code challenge :Interactive Shopping List
 This challenge combines array iteration, DOM manipulation, and event handling to create an interactive shopping list application.

+## Features
+- Add items to the shopping list
+- Clear the entire shopping list
+- Mark items as purchased

 ## Technologies used
 - HTML